khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - All components run the same dCache version
 - A process called DOMAIN?

-Update `dcache.conf` by appending the following line:
+Update `dcache.conf` by appending the following line

 ```ini
 dcache.layout = mylayout
 ```

-Create the `mylayout.conf` file inside the layouts directory and add the following contents:
+Create the `mylayout.conf` file inside the layouts directory and add the following contents

 ```ini
 [dCacheDomain]